Farewell, Maxis: a look back and some Sim obscurities

 Few details of SimMars remain apart from the trailer (above) included with some copies of SimCity 3000.

 Maxis erred silly, though they produced realistic games too, like the politically charged SimHealth.
-Given their successful formula and panache for detail, it shouldn’t come as a surprise that they at one point made an authentic simulation for hire.
+At one point, they even made a simulation for hire.
 As Will Wright tells it to Wired:

 In the first couple months after SimCity appeared, we were approached by a number of companies saying, “Hey that’s great!
 If you can do a city like that, we want you to do “SimPizzaHut,” or “SimWhatever.”
 We thought these things were so weird that we said no, but they kept coming in.
 So at some point, as we got big enough, we decided to give it a go.
 Our first one was a prototype for Chevron.
 It was SimRefinery – a simulation of their refinery operation, for orienting people in the company as to how a refinery works.
 It wasn’t so much for the engineers as it was for the accountants and managers who walked through this refinery every day and didn’t know what these pipes were carrying.